Ellendar/Z2Randomizer/PatchNotes.md

 # Z2Randomizer Changelog

+## Version 4.1.4 - May 21st, 2023

+- Fixed a bug that would replace some large enemies with fairies when mixed enemies was off and palace enemy shuffle was on.
+- Actually fixed the PalaceStyle bug from before...

 ## Version 4.1.3 - May 20th, 2023

 Flag strings have changed (again).
 Eventually I want to create a system where the flags conversion box works for all old versions of the flags, but for now it will only convert from 4.0.4 to the current version.
 Any flags from 4.1.2 you'll have to manually update.
 Sorry.